-94 - Other Biological Systems
+Chapter 94-Other Biological Systems

-Land treatment of wastewater shall be in accordance with the Arkansas Land Application Guidelines as promulgated published jointly by this department the DepartmentDivision and the Arkansas Department of Health.
+Land treatment of wastewater shall be in accordance with the Arkansas Land Application Guidelines as published jointly by the Division and the Arkansas Department of Health.

-- (I) The design criteria for nondomestic wastewater treatment plants shall be reviewed and approved by the Office of Water Quality of ADEQ as part of the application process. - (C)(J) At the discretion of the Director, the provisions of Reg.Rule 6.202(B)(D) may not apply to minor revision to the existing treatment system, routine repair, replacement, (i.e. aerator) or maintenance. - (D)(K) Prior to obtaining a initiating construction for domestic wastewater treatment plants, permit for domestic wastewater discharges from ADEQ, an approval letter from Arkansas Department of Health is required. - (L) All information supplied to this DepartmentDivision shall be available for public inspection unless the information constitutes a trade secret and a claim of confidentiality is submitted in accordance with the procedures specified in Reg.
-Rule 6.105 above.
+- (I) The design criteria for nondomestic wastewater treatment plants shall be reviewed and approved by the Office of Water Quality of DEQ as part of the application process. - (J) At the discretion of the Director, the provisions of Rule 6.202(D) may not apply to minor revision to the existing treatment system, routine repair, replacement, or maintenance. - (K) Prior to initiating construction for domestic wastewater treatment plants, an approval letter from Arkansas Department of Health is required. - (L) All information supplied to this Division shall be available for public inspection unless the information constitutes a trade secret and a claim of confidentiality is submitted in accordance with the procedures specified in Rule 6.105.

-Reg.Rule 6.203 Permitting Requirements for Stormwater Discharges Associated with a Small Construction Site
+Rule 6.203 Permitting Requirements for Stormwater Discharges Associated with a Small Construction Site

-Operators An owner or operator of a small construction site sites shall be deemed to have a permit shall apply for a general permit, apply for an individual permit, or be authorized under automatic permit coverage for the purposes of the federal Clean Water Act, 33 U.S.C. § 1251 et seq.; and the Arkansas Water and Air Pollution Control Act, Ark.
-Code Ann. § 8-4-101 et seqet seq.; and Ark.
-Code Ann. § 8-4-203(1).
+An owner or operator of a small construction site shall apply for a general permit, apply for an individual permit, or be authorized under automatic permit coverage for the purposes of the federal Clean Water Act, 33 U.S.C. § 1251 et seq.; the Arkansas Water and Air Pollution Control Act, Ark.
+Code Ann. § 8-4-101 et seq.; and Ark.
+Code Ann. § 8-4-203(l).

-If an owner or operator of a small construction site uses automatic permit coverage, the owner or operator shall if the following conditions are met:
+If an owner or operator of a small construction site uses automatic permit coverage, the owner or operator shall: